My Dinner

 What is Gingerbread Spice in German?

 The German word for Gingerbread spice is Lebkuchen Gewürz.
-You pronounce it as an English Speak as “LEB-COOK-EN-GE-WOO-RZ”.
+You pronounce it as English Speak as “LEB-COOK-EN-GE-WOO-RZ”.
 “Gewürz'' is the German word for spice.

 Where can I buy Lebkuchen Spice?